ShreyanshBanerjee/Quansim/README.md

-# Quansim, a Begginer-Friendly Quantum Computing Library
+# Quansim, a Beginner-Friendly Quantum Computing Library

 ***NOTE: As this is merely a simulation of a quantum computer, it is not truly random but rather pseudo-random, so results may not exactly align with expectations***
 ## What are Quantum Computers